MaaXYZ/MaaFramework.Binding.CSharp/docs/articles/nightly-builds.md

 Stable versions (and selected previews) of MaaFramework.Binding.CSharp, and related packages, are distributed through <https://nuget.org> (see [add packages](../README.md#add-packages)).

-We also publish every successful merge to main branches to our preview NuGet channel called `nightly-build`.
+We also publish every successful merge to main branches to our preview NuGet channel called `nightly-builds`.

 To use this channel, you will need to add or edit your [NuGet.Config](https://learn.microsoft.com/nuget/reference/nuget-config-file) file with the following content: